kigawas/essai/README.md

 ##Install

-The web framework is `Flask`, and the scoring module requires `scikit-learn` and `nltk` (and download its punkt tokenizer).
+The web framework is `Flask`, and the scoring module requires `scikit-learn` and `nltk` (and don't forget to download its punkt tokenizer).

-And you may also install `virtualenv` by using `apt-get install python-virtualenv` on Ubuntu.
+And you may also need to install `virtualenv` by using `apt-get install python-virtualenv` on Ubuntu beforehand.

 ```
 virtualenv venv